-| Money in Cuba | Home Flights Cars Hotels Cuba Money | |
+Money in Cuba | Home Flights Cars Hotels Cuba Money | |

-| American Travelers heading to Cuba will need cash, and a good bit of it.
-Cuban Convertible Pesos CUC$ US visitors suffer sticker shock at the island's lofty prices almost as fast as they notice Havana's colonial architecture.
+American Travelers heading to Cuba will need cash, and a good bit of it.
+Cuban Convertible Pesos CUC$ ![]() U.S. visitors suffer sticker shock at the island's lofty prices almost as fast as they notice Havana's colonial architecture.
 Most of the basic needs of travelers: hotels, rental cars and restaurants are expensive, compared to other Latin American countries.
-However, there are alternatives for traveling on the cheap, such as casas particulares cost about CUC$ 35 to US$ 40 per night, private homes whose owners have government permission to rent rooms to visitors.
+However, there are alternatives for traveling on the cheap, such as casas particulares cost about CUC$ 35 to US$ 50 per night, private homes whose owners have government permission to rent rooms to visitors.
 Hard-currency peso used mostly by tourists and foreign companies on the island is now be worth US$ 1.
 Each hard currency peso "Convertible Pesos" is worth 24 of the standard Cuban pesos with which most Cubans are paid in an unusual two-tiered currency system.
-Base exchange rate is $US 1.00 to 1.00 $CUC.
-Note: 10% percent tax imposed on people buying Convertible Pesos CUC$ with US$ dollars cash.
-Do not change money on the street, is illegal.
-You better off if change US$ on other currencies, before you trip to Cuba.
+Base exchange rate is US$ 1.00 to CUC$ 1.00 Note: Do not change money on the street, is illegal.
 Always bring only new notes, without any damage or marks, all the coins are useless.
-Take cash to Cuba, exchange your money in the hotel are usually very expensive. • ATMs Not widely available outside tourist areas, or not working. • Traveler’s Cheques banks charge high commission to cash them, not all the places accept them. • Credit Cards you can get cash with any non US credit card.
-Bring your passport, banks charge extra 11% commission • Counterfeit Convertible Pesos CUC$ are quite common, do not change money on the street.
+Take cash to Cuba, exchange your money in the hotel are usually very expensive. • ATMs Not widely available outside tourist areas. • Traveler’s Cheques banks charge high commission to cash them, not all the places accept them. • Credit Cards you can get cash with any non US credit card.
+Bring your passport, banks charge extra commission • Counterfeit Convertible Pesos CUC$ are quite common, do not change money on the street.
 The best option for Americans is to purchase all-inclusive package from Canada, hotel and rent a car online.
-Earlier this week the Obama administration lifted restrictions on travel to Cuba by Cuban Americans as well as the limits on remittances they send to their families there, a move that is expected to prompt many South Floridians with family ties to make more frequent trips.
-Cuba may be just across the Florida Straits, but it's a world away: U.S. credit cards and debit cards won't work on the Communist island; neither will U.S. travelers' checks, so travelers should take plenty of cash.
-Cuba has two currencies: the Cuban peso, known as moneda nacional, which Cubans typically get as salaries and use in routine purchases; and the Cuban convertible peso, which is called the CUC $ and informally known as the chavito by Cubans on the island.
-A Cuban convertible peso is worth 26 Cuban pesos, though most travelers have little use for the latter.
-Cuba officially sets the value of the CUC$ at $1.00, the currency charge a rate of $US 1.00 to 1 CUC$ (-10% on US$ cash exchange)
+Cuba has two currencies: the Cuban peso, known as moneda nacional, which Cubans typically get as salaries and use in routine purchases; and the Cuban convertible peso, which is called the CUC$ and informally known as the chavito by Cubans on the island.
+A Cuban convertible peso is worth 24 Cuban Pesos, though most travelers have little use for the latter.
+Cuba officially sets the value of the CUC$ at $1.00, the currency charge a rate of $US 1.00 to CUC$ 1.00

 Foreign Currency Accepted by Cuban Banks - Exchage Rates to Cuban Convertible Peso CUC $